Star-studded legal team will seek to save Samsung chief

 Yang worked on several high-profile criminal cases as a prosecutor, including a 2006 probe into whether senior South Korean government officials colluded with private equity fund Lone Star Funds to allow the U.S. firm to acquire Korea Exchange Bank at less than fair value.
 He was also part of a team that investigated Park Jie-man, brother of the current president, when he was arrested for drug use in 1996.

-BKL declined to make its attorneys available for comment, while the other three defense lawyers declined comment or were not immediately available.
+BKL declined to make its attorneys available for comment, while the other three defence lawyers declined comment or were not immediately available.

 AWARD-WINNING